31 Skinny Secrets from the World's Sexiest Women

 Eat This, Not That!
 Tip: Paltrow isn't imagining it.
 Listening to your favorite beats really can make your workout seem like less of a drag.
 In fact, in one study, upbeat music kept research participants running 15 percent longer and helped them feel more positive about their workout—even as they neared exhaustion.

-Their Sweet Tooth
+They Satisfy Their Sweet Tooth

-Olympian Hope Solo trains with Shaun T and Insanity so we asked him for his go to food: “Berries like raspberries, strawberries and blackberries taste amazing, satisfy my sweet tooth, and are good for brain power,” Shaun T tells us.
-“They also have tons of antioxidants that help slow down the aging process.”
+Olympian Hope Solo trains with Shaun T. and Insanity so we asked him for his go-to food: "Berries like raspberries, strawberries and blackberries taste amazing, satisfy my sweet tooth, and are good for brain power," Shaun T tells us.
+"They also have tons of antioxidants that help slow down the aging process."

 Eat This, Not That!
-Tip: What’s more, berries have been shown to burn that stubborn belly fat by turning on your get-lean genes.
+Tip: What's more, berries have been shown to burn that stubborn belly fat by turning on your get-lean genes.
 In one 90-day trial, rats fed a blueberry-enriched diet had leaner bellies than the control group.
-For more tried and tested flat-belly tricks from fit folks, check out these 20 Amazing Weight-Loss Tips From Shaun T!

-This Avocado Toast
+They Make This Avocado Toast